Juuzen/100-days-of-code/README.md

-# I've joined the #100DaysOfCode Challenge.
+# My personal journey to the 100 Days of Code Challenge.

 Hi there!
 This is my personal repo for the #100DaysOfCode Challenge.
 I started it in 21 of March 2018.